eove/talk-to-analyzer/README.md

 ## Shell

-You can interact with the running `talkToAnalyzer` process to make it send commands.
+You can interact with the running `talkToAnalyzer com` process to make it send commands.

 Start the interactive shell in another terminal with: `talkToAnalyzer shell` while `talkToAnalyzer com ...` is running.